sunriselayer/gitbook/overview/derivatives.md

 ### Perpetual Futures

 The perpetual futures trading is a financial instrument used for long-term trading of assets without delivery.
-The model of Perpetual Futures totally follows GMX perpetual futures model.
+The model of Perpetual Futures follows GMX perpetual futures model.
 (ref: <https://gmxio.gitbook.io/gmx/>)

 Briefly saying, the tradings on the perpetual futures market are supported by a unique multi-asset pool that earns liquidity prodicers fees from market making, swap fees and leverage trading.